Stephen M. Schwebel: Case: Nicaragua v. United States of America

 It (the Court) has excluded, discounted and excused the unanswerable evidence of Nicaragua's major and maintained intervention in the Salvadoran insurgency, and intervention which has consisted not only in provision of great quantities of small arms until early 1981, but provision of arms, ammunition, munitions and supplies thereafter and provision of command and control centers, training and communication facilities and other support before and after 1981."

-Schwebel views the court as not being even handed in its interpretation of evidence and testimony.
-He feels that the court paid insufficient attention to the rights of both the U.S. and Nicaragua's neighbors.
+Schwebel viewed the court as not being even handed in its interpretation of evidence and testimony.
+He felt that the court paid insufficient attention to the rights of both the U.S. and Nicaragua's neighbors.
 He found that emphasizing the rights of Nicaragua, while the U.S. claimed that Nicaragua was itself behind the guerrilla movement in El Salvador, "was incompatible with the principles of equality of States."
 Schwebel also notes that the name assigned to the case (Military & Paramilitary Activities in and Against Nicaragua) indicates inherent bias and predetermined judgment.
 Scholars have written that Schwebel was inhibited, however, in making a case for his view due to the withdrawal of the United States from the proceedings and, as a result, the lack of an advocate in the court to defend U.S. policy and to attack the evidence presented by Nicaragua.